 Perkins + Will has designed more than 50 million square feet of science facilities in the previous 10 years, working in every type of industry including private, federal agency, and academic institution.

-The Cordes relationship with generational St. Thomas supporter Vaughn Construction dates to founder Joe Vaughn ‘62 and now represents more than $1 million in joint construction projects.
+The Cordes relationship with generational St. Thomas supporter Vaughn Construction dates to founder Joe Vaughn ‘62 and now represents more than 1 million square feet in joint construction projects.

 “We know the firm and family really well … how they do business … from the Med Center to Texas A&M and across the state.
 It’s an ideal match,” Cordes said.